Returnable Containers

 The retailer charges the returnable container charge of $0.20 for the returnable container.
 Subsection 226(2) also applies to this supply of a beverage in a filled and sealed returnable container.
 Under paragraph 226(2)(a), the consideration for the beverage is deemed to be equal to the total consideration less the returnable container charge.
 Since the returnable container charge exceeds the refund for the returnable container, the retailer is deemed under paragraph 226(2)(b) to have made a supply of a service in respect of the returnable container to the consumer.
 The consideration for this service is deemed to be equal to the amount by which the returnable container charge exceeds the refund, or $0.10.

-The distributor forwards the returnable container charges collected in respect of its returnable containers to the recycling entity as consideration for the supply of recycling services.
-Subsection 226(6) applies to this supply of recycling services from the recycling entity to the distributor.
+The distributor forwards the returnable container charges collected in respect of its returnable containers to the recycler as consideration for the supply of recycling services.
+Subsection 226(6) applies to this supply of recycling services from the recycler to the distributor.
 When the consideration for the supply of recycling services is based on the returnable container charges, the value of the consideration for the supply is deemed to be equal to the difference between the consideration and the sum of returnable container charges.
 The consideration for the recycling services is equal to the total returnable container charges in respect of those returnable containers.
-The value of the consideration on which GST is calculated, equal to the difference, is zero.
+The value of the consideration on which the GST is calculated, equal to the difference, is zero.

 Transaction 4 – Supply of a used and empty returnable container from consumer to depot